The bound mass of Dehnen models with centrally peaked star formation efficiency: Methods and models

 where $a_\star$ is the scale radius of the chosen stellar density profile.
 For the Dehnen models, mass fraction enclosed within $10a_\star\equiv10a_\mathrm{D}$ varies from 0.75 to 0.96 for different $\gamma$ (see Fig.~\ref{fig:massfrac}).

-Another option is to measure SFE within the Jacobi radius of the stellar cluster, $R_\mathrm{J}$, ignoring the residual gas mass.
+Another option is to measure the SFE within the Jacobi radius of the stellar cluster, $R_\mathrm{J}$, ignoring the residual gas mass.
 We understand that this definition of SFE as Jacobi SFE cannot be universal, since the Jacobi radius of the same star cluster can vary depending on the adopted impact of the Galactic tidal field.
 Since we aim to compare our new results with the default (or so-called standard) models of \citet{Bek+17} \citep[see also ][]{Bek+19} we adopt the impact of the tidal field of

-In the scope of this study, we consider model star clusters with the same stellar mass, $M_\star$, and the stellar half-mass radius, $r_\mathrm{h}$.
+{ The adopted value of $\lambda=0.05$ might seem to be too small compared to that of the observed open clusters varying around 0.1 and 0.2 in most cases \citep{Piskunov+2008, PZ+2010review, Fujii+PZ2016}.
+However, for the Solar neighborhood $\lambda=0.05$ results in the mean density within half-mass radius, $\rho_\mathrm{h}\approx 388\msol\pc^{-3}$, which is still in the range of the observed mean densities for clusters younger than 5 Myr \citep{LL03,PZ+2010review,Fujii+PZ2016,Krumholz+19}.
+According to \citet{MarksKroupa2012} the observed open clusters were much denser (about $10^4\msol\pc^{-3}$) at their gas embedded phases.
+Also the star formation simulations of \citet{Fujii+PZ2016,Sirius2,sirius3} results in higher densities ($>10^2\msol\pc^{-3}$) for embedded clusters than for gas-free clusters after gas expulsion.
+Therefore, the adopted value of $\lambda$ is consistent with other studies of embedded clusters. } In the scope of this study, we consider model star clusters with the same stellar mass, $M_\star$, and the stellar half-mass radius, $r_\mathrm{h}$.
 Thus the Jacobi SFE of our model clusters is

-We have chosen the Jacobi SFE, because it accounts for more than 95 percent of the stellar mass (for $\gamma\leq2.1$, Fig.~\ref{fig:massfrac}), the local SFE drops down to about 0.6 percent (Fig.~\ref{fig:sfe-prof}) at $R_\text{J}$, it does not depend on $\gamma$ and also it has a physical meaning for our model clusters.
-In Fig. \ref{fig:sfe-prof}
+We have chosen the Jacobi SFE { to parameterize our Dehnen models}, because it accounts for more than 95 percent of the stellar mass (for $\gamma\leq 2.1$, Fig.~\ref{fig:massfrac}), the local SFE drops down to about 0.6 percent (Fig.~\ref{fig:sfe-prof}) at $R_\text{J}$, it does not depend on $\gamma$ and also it has a physical meaning for our model clusters. { We plan to discuss more about the robust measurements of the SFE and the outer truncation radius in the follow-up paper.
+In this study, we consider some simplest ways of measuring the SFE.} So in Fig. \ref{fig:sfe-prof}

-we demonstrate the cumulative SFE (Eq.\ref{eq:SFE_r}) and local SFE (Eq.\ref{eq:SFE_loc}) profiles of model clusters distributed by the Plummer model (black dashed lines) and the Dehnen models ($\gamma=0,1,2$ in red, green and blue solid lines) in thick and thin lines, respectively.
+we demonstrate the cumulative SFE (Eq.\ref{eq:SFE_r}) and local SFE (Eq.\ref{eq:SFE_loc}) profiles of model clusters distributed by the Plummer model (black dashed lines) and the Dehnen models ($\gamma=0,1,2$ in red, green and blue solid lines) in thick and thin lines, respectively. { Interestingly, Dehnen models with different $\gamma$ result in a very similar cumulative SFE at $r>r_\mathrm{h}$ if the radius is given in the units of $r_\mathrm{h}$.
+The local SFEs are similar even for about $r>r_\mathrm{h}/2$.
+Therefore for Dehnen models with different inner slopes, measuring the global SFE within the radius $r=xr_\mathrm{h}$ is preferable, then within $r=ya_\mathrm{D}$, where $x$ and $y$ are arbitrary numbers larger than the unity.}